What is Standard of Care?

 Letter of Protection (LOP)

-A written agreement where an attorney promises to pay a medical provider from the client's eventual settlement or verdict, allowing treatment without upfront payment.
+A written agreement where a personal injury attorney promises to pay a healthcare provider from the client's eventual settlement or verdict, allowing the patient to receive medical treatment without paying out of pocket.

 Help Your Clients Understand Their Case